-- For paper-based testing, the void option is not available for tests returned to the vendor in scorable boxes until the tests are scanned into PAnext. - If a void test score code/reason is applied to a student test record, the record does not receive an overall score. - For computer-based testing, voids are only allowed for tests with all test units in a completed status. - Student tests that were completed or marked complete appear as "attempt" in the online test status field, which triggers the production of a score.
-If a void test score code/reason is applied to a student test record, the record does not receive an overall score.
+- For paper-based testing, the void option is not available for tests returned to the vendor in scorable boxes until the tests are scanned into PAnext. - If a void test score code/reason is applied to a student test record, the record does not receive an overall score.\ - For computer-based testing, voids are only allowed for tests with all test units in a completed status. - Student tests that were completed or marked complete appear as "attempt" in the online test status field, which triggers the production of a score.
+If a void test score code/reason is applied to a student test record, the record does not receive an overall score.\

-A Void Test Score Code/Reason 09 Parent Excuse is valid for students who start testing but do not respond in the last unit of the test.
-This code is not valid and will not be processed if the student responded in all units, and a score will be produced.
-See page 197 for the exception to this information.
-(Clarified language as of March 2024.)
+\A Void Test Score Code/Reason 09 Parent Excuse is valid for students who start testing but do not respond in the last unit of the test.
+This code is not valid and will not be processed if the student responded in all units, and a score is produced.
+See Data Section 3: Void Test Score and Not Tested Codes and Descriptions - 09 Parent Excuse for the exception to this information.